trusk89/socialmanagertools-igbot/README.md

 * [✓] Multi-Platform
 * [✓] Errors manager (bad pin, bad password)
 * [✓] Screenshot and Verbose logger
-* [✓] Like Mode Classic: bot select random hashtag from config list and like 1 random photo (of last 20), and repeat this all time | 700-850 like/day.
-Limit is 1000/day for ig.
+* [✓] Like Mode Classic: bot select random hashtag from config list and like 1 random photo (of last 20), and repeat this all time.
+Limit is 400-600/day for ig (in 2018).
 This is safe mode.

 # Fast setup
 1. Download [stable version](https://github.com/ptkdev/instagram-bot.js/releases) and extract it.